Overcome Stage Fright with 10 Simple Tricks

 One way to defeat anxiety is to get to the venue you’re performing at a few hours before the performance scheduled time.

 This little commitment will allow you to check your equipment and make sure it will run smoothly.
 It will also allow you to see the space you will use for your performance, familiarizing yourself with it.
+Not to mention the fact that you will see people as they are arriving, as opposed to just appearing on stage with the whole place packed already.

 I know, the cliche is clear: rockstars and artists in general love drinking and getting high.
 However, professional performers know that these habits are dangerous not only for their health but for their performance too.